All Episodes

 Truly an honor and a pleasure.

-Uh you are the conscience of America.
+You are the conscience of America.

 Thank you, sir.

-Uh if I could, a quick hello to my mom and dad in Lake Placid, Florida, big fans of yours.
+If I could, a quick hello to my mom and dad in Lake Placid, Florida, big fans of yours.

 I grew up in Miami, a big Dolphin fan.

-You're a big uh Pittsburgh Steeler fan.
+You're a big Pittsburgh Steeler fan.

 Absolutely love Dan Marino.

-Um how did Pittsburgh pass on him if they had taken him with their defense and running game all those years?
+How did Pittsburgh pass on him if they had taken him with their defense and running game all those years?

-So there's no question it would have changed the dynamic of the team.
+There's no question it would have changed the dynamic of the team.

-Uh Steve, thanks much.
+Steve, thanks much.

 I have to run here.

-Uh records have been set today.
+Records have been set today.

-Uh we did it together.
+We did it together.

-And they really not much.
+And they really, not much.

 She wanted to know if she should join a boycott.

-It's something that you uh you do every year.
+It's something that you do every year.

 We appreciate it.

-Uh you're just the best.
+You're just the best.

 And that's it for us, folks.